 As the U.S. economy continues to experience a slow recovery, any material negative shifts in this process could reverse historical performance trends; the highest absolute variance and chargeoffs were utilized as base assumptions.
 Consistent with Fitch's 'AAAsf' stress scenario, the base case assumptions were stressed by a 5.0x multiple.
 Fitch believes the 'AAAsf' stresses account for potential asset deterioration from future weakness in the U.S. economy.
-See Fitch's "2016 Outlook: Global Sovereigns," dated December 2015, and "Fitch Affirms United States' at 'AAA'; Outlook Stable," dated April 2016.
+See "Fitch Ratings Global Economic Outlook," dated June 2017, and "Fitch Affirms United States at 'AAA'; Outlook Stable," dated April 2017.